 Other Versions of the Merrell MQM Flex

 We tested the men's non-waterproof, low-top version of the MQM Flex, and the line also includes a Gore-Tex model for $140 ($30 more than the shoe we tested).
 The obvious upside with opting for the waterproof model is keeping your feet dry in wet conditions, but it adds around 4 ounces per pair and makes them less breathable.
 Merrell also makes women’s versions of both designs, which are nearly identical in build but weigh slightly less than the men’s models and are sold in different colorways.
-It’s worth noting that Merrell used to make a mid-height MQM Flex as well, but unfortunately it has been discontinued so those who want the added ankle protection will have to look elsewhere.
+It’s worth noting that Merrell recently released a newer version of this shoe, the MQM Flex 2, which features a more robust and grippier outsole (more on this below).